Welcome to today's edition of the Rush 24-7 podcast.

 But then here came, I'm sure for Cruz, the surprise of all surprises.

-And it all began to come together with people realizing things that they thought were not true that actually started making it obviously were true in the uphill climb.
+And it all began to come together with people realizing things that they thought were not true that actually started making it obvious they were true in the uphill climb.

 Then you have Trump entering the race, of course, last June, which changes the dynamic of all of this.

-But the point is, Trump didn't kill a Republican Party.
+But the point is, Trump didn't kill the Republican Party.

 Expect the voters are going to keep coming out when you lie to them during campaigns and promise that you're going to be serious about repealing Obamacare.